 Many people seem unsure of what is the proper pitch on a sewer line or house drain.
 The term slope is also frequently used and has the same meaning as pitch.
 It is generally accepted that 1/4″ per foot of pipe run is the minimum for proper pitch on a sewer line.
 Larger lines such as 8″ pipe actually require less pitch due to the larger circumference of the pipe.
 But there are other issues concerning pitch to keep in mind.

-Pitch on a house sewer line
+Pitch on a sewer line for a building or home